 A few twists and turns ahead on my path and I broke through to an opening where indeed, I found a fakir practicing his charming art.
 There were two baskets in front of him and only one open from which a small brown hooded cobra swayed and danced to the snake charmer’s tune.
 I stared at the spectacle with awe, almost in a trance myself.
 Such bravado was rarely displayed in my part of the world.
 Actually, the times I ever encountered a snake in the wild were very few back home.

 The charmer noticed my mesmerised gaze and motioned me to come closer.
 Like the cobra under his spell I obeyed and shuffled by his side.

-In my school days, as a lad, I read of far away lands and would sometimes reflect upon the marvels of nature.
-I boyishly wondered of things such as sharks in the barrier reefs, the pay load capacity of an average sized condor or the likely winner of a fight between tiger and lion.
+In my school days, as a lad, I read of far away lands and would sometimes reflect upon the marvels of nature I was thought about.
+I boyishly wondered of things such as sharks in the barrier reefs, the pay load capacity of a condor and the likely winner of a fight between lion and tiger.
 There were also pressing questions about snakes and their bites.

 Suddenly one of those schoolboy queries, specifically from the snakes and venom department, came thundering back to my mind.
 Finally there was a chance for a long awaited answer!

 “Sir, what do you do if you get bitten by one of your cobras?”
 I asked with a beam.